Different Types of EV Batteries Used in Electric Vehicles

 Lithium-Ion Batteries

-What makes them that popular?
-They help out drivers by improved range and efficiency as they compress a lot of energy to a small and lightweight design.
-This also makes parking overnight less of a problem as there is less battery to lose.
+What makes them so popular?
+They help out drivers by improving range and efficiency as they compress a lot of energy into a small and lightweight design.
+This also makes parking overnight less of a problem, as there is less battery to lose.

 What are the disadvantages?
 They are expensive and lose energy easily to extreme temperatures.
 They need a temperature control system for cooling and to safeguard them.
 Most owners of electric cars find the price justified given the many years of usage.